zicat/astatine/docs/streaming_operators/session_tumble_window_operator.md

-# Session Window Operator
+# Session Tumble Window Operator

-The session window operator is an eventtime-based streaming keyed operator that supports session windowing on the specified field.
+The session tumble window operator is an eventtime-based streaming keyed operator that supports session-tumble windowing on the specified field.

 ```sql
 CREATE TEMPORARY SYSTEM FUNCTION IF NOT EXISTS session_value_collect AS 'name.zicat.astatine.functions.SessionValueCollect' LANGUAGE JAVA;